About Us

 Shelly accepting the Math Super Bowl Award for 1st Place at age 10.

-In MathCounts, she advanced to the State Competition all 3 years - 6th, 7th & 8th grade, placing 5th, 3rd and 1st in the Regional Competition, respectively.
-The last year of those years, she placed 5th at the State Competition, higher than anyone else from Santa Barbara County has ever placed, before or since, and just barely missing advancing to the National Competition.
+In MathCounts, she advanced to the State Competition all 3 years - 6th, 7th & 8th grade, placing 5th, 3rd and 1st at the Regional Competition, respectively.
+The last year of those years, she placed 5th at the State Competition, higher than anyone else from Santa Barbara County has ever placed, before or since*, and just barely missing advancing to the National Competition. * This record was tied in 2011.

 The Top Ten Finalists on stage at the State MathCounts Competition.